caiobberiba/caiobberiba/README.md

 - Facilitating agile ceremonies (planning, review, retrospectives)
 - Aligning QA strategy with user experience and business goals

-> *“My specialty is applying QA where it matters most: at the intersection of user experience, business value, and development flow.”*
+> *My specialty is applying QA where it matters most: at the intersection of user experience, business value, and development flow.*

 ---